Valley Forge Casino Resort: Valley Forge Plaza

 The casino complex originated as a mixed-use development called Valley Forge Plaza, constructed by developer J. Leon Altemose.
 The construction was highly controversial, because Altemose chose to use non-union workers.
 This led to protests by local union members, during one of which, on June 5, 1972, the construction site was firebombed.
 The first structures in the complex were the circular tower of the Sheraton-Valley Forge Hotel, an adjoining twin-screen cinema, and the connected curved executive office tower directly to the east, which opened in September 1973.

-In 1985, Altemose constructed an enormous addition on the west side, which contained the Valley Forge Convention and Exhibition Center and a second hotel tower, which added 160 rooms to the Sheraton.
+In 1985, Altemose constructed an enormous addition on the west side, which included the Valley Forge Convention and Exhibition Center along with a second hotel tower (which added 160 rooms to the Sheraton).
+The convention center was a 130,000 sqft facility, which had the capacity to regularly host events with as many as 10,000 daily attendees.
+Among the events the venue was utilized for in its years of operation was the 1996 Reform National Convention and the 2004 Constitution National Convention.

 In 1989, the newer western Sheraton hotel tower was converted to a separate hotel, the Radisson Hotel/Valley Forge.
 In 1992, the Radisson Hotel/Valley Forge was converted to a second Sheraton hotel within the complex, the Sheraton Plaza Hotel.
 In 1997, the Sheraton Plaza Hotel was merged back into the Sheraton Valley Forge Hotel.
 In September 1999, the Sheraton Valley Forge was converted to the Radisson Valley Forge Hotel.
 The western hotel tower was soon after converted to the Scanticon Valley Forge Hotel.